WhatTheDickens/lit-dig-age/text-fluid/walden-fluid.md

+# Fluid texts and fluid-text editing

+This section will introduce you to the concept of a "fluid text," using *Walden* and *Walden: A Fluid-Text Edition* as examples.

-# What is a fluid text?
+## What is a fluid text?

 In *The Fluid Text: A Theory of Revision and Editing for Book and Screen* (1988), the Melville scholar John Bryant explores the implications of regarding all literary texts as inherently fluid.
 A work of literature doesn't spring fully formed from its author's mind but is rather the product of multiple revisions.
 Some of these  revisions reflect changes in the author's overall conception of the work — their evolving sense of the work's general purpose and organization.
 Others reflect the author's efforts to fine-tune particular words and phrases.
 Some revisions originate from sources other than the author: for example, an editor or publisher.
 Once a work is published, it may undergo further revision in subsequent editions — again, sometimes reflecting authorial decisions and sometimes editorial ones.
 Finally, works that capture the reading public's imagination typically find themselves re-made in multiple ways across multiple media.
 Think, for example, of the many derivative works that have developed out of Charles Dickens's *A Christmas Carol*, Lewis Carroll's *Alice* books, or Jane Austen's novels — not to mention the plays of Shakespeare.